Skip to main content

 🟨 Leaving risk

-• Description: Employees showing signs of wanting to leave the organisation, requiring interventions.
+• Description: Employees showing signs of wanting to leave the company, requiring interventions.

 • Short description in app: Shows signs of wanting to leave.